What is a Body of Person's Approval (BOPA) exemption?

 To apply for a Body of Persons Approval (BOPA) for an event or festival:

 The following information must be sent to the Child Employment Team:

 - A fully completed Body of Persons Event/Festival application form BOPA Events Application Form (PDF)

 - A copy of the organisation's Safeguarding/Child Protection Policy and Procedures.

-- The organisers of the event or festival should ask the lead person from the group (dance school, drama group etc) who are entering groups of children in the event or festival, to complete a copy of the BOPA Group Participation Form (PDF).
-These forms must be returned to the organisers of the event/festival so that the forms from ALL the groups participating can be forwarded to Surrey Child Employment Team 28 days before the first performance.
+- The organisers of the event or festival should ask the lead person from the group, for example dance or drama school, who are entering groups of children in the event or festival, to complete a BOPA Group Participation Form (PDF).
+The organiser is then responsible for collating the forms from ALL participating groups and sending these to the Child Employment Team.
+This must be done 28 days before the first performance.

 Before the event/festival commences:

 At least 28 days before the first performance the following additional information should be forwarded to the Child Employment Team:

 - Details of the numbers of children taking part in the individual performances.
 This could be in the form an electronic copy of the published programme.

 - Copies of the Group Participation Information Forms completed by the responsible person for each of the groups taking part in the Event/Festival.